 - Made possible by the hundreds of individual donors who contribute to our Research Fund each year

 In 2018, the incredible generosity of an anonymous donor allowed us to expand our grant program to include a new, larger grant type—the Breakthrough Award.
 We were incredibly excited to award the first of these grants to Dr. Susanne Ahmari this past summer.

 In 2019, we will be awarding another Breakthrough Award, and two Innovator Awards.
 These awards are:

 - Up to $500,000 (Breakthrough Award) or $300,000 (Innovator Awards), disbursed in annual installments over a three-year period

 - Available to researchers with at least five years of research experience following the completion of their terminal degree

-- These awards would be given to fund OCD research only.
-In particular, research investigating a cure for OCD.
-As noted above, this research could focus on topics spanning from prevention (i.e., keeping OCD from taking hold), to treatment (i.e., once symptoms begin, can treatment reduce them as close as possible to zero)
+- Available to researchers pursuing projects that investigate topics in the field of OCD, with a focus on finding a cure for OCD.
+Note: this may include prevention (i.e., keeping OCD from taking hold), and treatment (i.e., once symptoms begin, can treatment reduce them as close as possible to zero)